THE LAW AND ORDER OF THE WORLD WRESTLING FEDERATION!!!

 - No Sell: When he was being managed by Jim Cornette, they were riding in a taxi together and the driver accidentally slammed the door on Big Bubba Rogers's hand, smashing all his fingers.
 Ray's response was to tell the cabby he needed to open the door.
 Cornette later asked him why he was not more upset and Bubba said since there were fans watching, he couldn't sell the injury in front of them.

 - Only Sane Man: When with Cornette and The Midnight Express

 - Paranoia Fuel: Jim Cornette proclaimed that even when you couldn't see Big Bubba Rogers, Rogers could see you.

 - Power Stable:

 - Real Song Theme Tune: (In SMW): Inner Circle's "Bad Boys"note

-- Roaring Rampage of Revenge: Spent the end of 1990 and early 1991 working his way through Bobby Heenan's entire entourage, after Heenan insulted his mother.
+- Roaring Rampage of Revenge: Spent the end of 1990 and early 1991 working his way through the Heenan Family after Bobby Heenan insulted his mother.

 - Squash Match: Pinned by The Rock at Survivor Series 1998 in - get this - four seconds.

 - Wrestling Doesn't Pay: One of the more successful examples of this trope - a prison guard might seem a bit hokey on paper, but Traylor was just big and imposing enough to back it up.
 Not to mention the fact that he really did work as a prison guard prior to becoming a wrestler.

 - Writing Around Trademarks: WCW tried calling him "The Boss" and "The Man."